ifeanyinwodo/PolymorphicWebAPI.OnionArchitecture.Template/README.md

 <br />
   <p align="center">
-    This repository contains the PolymorphicWebAPI.OnionArchitecture.Template template  WhiteApp/QuickApp API solution template built on Onion Architecture with essential and enterprise features using .NET.
+    This repository contains the PolymorphicWebAPI.OnionArchitecture.Template  WhiteApp/QuickApp API solution template built on Onion Architecture with essential and enterprise features using .NET.
     <br />
     <a href="https://www.nuget.org/packages/PolymorphicWebAPI.OnionArchitecture.Template">Download from nuget</a>
   </p>